Public Art

 DALMENY AVENUE CHILD CARE CENTRE ROSEBERY 2016

-For City of Sydney and Meriton
+For City of Sydney, Commissioned by The Meriton Group